 About 200,000 NSW children use the train or bus daily.
-On these journeys they are exposed to plenty of advertising.
+Food companies place advertising to target children on these journeys.

-Junk food is a term applied to foods and drinks that are high in kilojoules and have added fats, sugars and salt.
+Junk food is a term applied to foods and drinks that are high in kilojoules and have added saturated fat, sugars and salt.

 These foods are not needed as part of a healthy diet as they provide very little nutritional benefit.
 Examples include fried and fatty take-away foods; baked products like pastries, cakes and biscuits; confectionery; and sugar-sweetened drinks.

 Currently, most food advertisements are for junk food which makes unhealthy eating seem normal and influences the food children eat.
 Here are some junk food advertisements we snapped when out and about in Sydney.